jilleb/mib2-toolbox/README.md

 - Put the mib2-toolbox on an SD-card and insert it into the MIB-unit SD1 slot.
 - Make a connection to the debug console of the unit (either via D-Link Dub-E100 or ASIX AX88179 on the USB port, or serial interface on the back of the unit)
 - Log in
-- make the mmx app volume writable:
+- Mount the SD card:
-  * `mount -uw /net/mmx/mnt/app/`
+  * `mount -uw /net/mmx/fs/sda0`
-- install mqbcoding.esd:
-  * `cp /net/mmx/fs/sda0/Toolbox/GEM/mqbcoding.esd /net/mmx/mnt/app/eso/hmi/engdefs/mqbcoding.esd`
-- install scripts:
+- Run the finalScript:
-  * `sh /net/mmx/fs/sda0/Toolbox/final/finalScript.sh`
+  * `sh /net/mmx/fs/sda0/Toolbox/final/finalScripts.sh`

 - Hold the MENU button, and go to TESTMODE.
 On older versions you can go to the developer menu by holding the MENU button for about 10 seconds.
 - Go to the Green Developer Menu